CircleCI Trial Installation

 this access with

-- Find the Amazon Machine Image for your region from the following list:
+- Find the Amazon Machine Image for your region from the list above.

-- Ensure you choose an instance type with at least 16G of RAM.
+- Ensure you choose an instance type with at least 16G of RAM, such as t2.xlarge.
+Select Next to configure the instance.

 - (Optional) To enable developers to SSH into builds for debugging purposes, open ports 64535-65535 for Custom TCP.

-- After the VM is lauched, go to the public or private IP address or hostname for the VM and click Get Started to complete the rest of the guided installation process.
+- After the VM is lauched, go to the public or private IP address or hostname for the VM and click Get Started to complete the rest of the guided installation process for CircleCI.

 You also need to export